bkw777/NODE_DATAPAC/README.md

 The NODE Systems DATAPAC and RAMPAC were a ram disk peripheral for TRS-80 / TANDY Models 100, 102, & 200 computers.

-RAMPAC was a later device that functioned the same as DATAPAC, even using the same software to run it, just in a new smaller form factor.
+RAMPAC was a later version of the device that functioned the same as DATAPAC, even using the same software to run it, just in a new smaller form factor.

 This schematic and PCB documents the DATAPAC.
 If I ever aquire a RAMPAC, I'll add that.

 Here is some disorganized [INFO](software/) mostly gathered from the [M100SIG archive](https://github.com/LivingM100SIG/Living_M100SIG) and [club100](http://www.club100.org).

-TLDR: To use the hardware, install [RAMDSK.CO](software/RAMDSK/), and what you get is a 128K or 256K ram disk.
+TLDR: To use the hardware, install [RAMDSK.CO](software/RAMDSK/), and what you get is a 128k or 256k ram disk.

-The printing on the enclosure says 256K, and the circuit is all there to support 256K, but my two units only had 128K installed.
+The printing on the enclosure says 256k, and the circuit is all there to support 256k, but my two units only had 128k installed.
-The PCB has footprints for four 32K sram chips (62256 equivalent), for a total of 128K.
+The PCB has footprints for four 32k sram chips (62256 equivalent), for a total of 128k.
-To get 256K, a second set of chips are piggybacked on top of the first four, each with pin 20 bent out and connected to the pcb instead of to the chip below.
+To get 256k, a second set of chips are piggybacked on top of the first four, each with pin 20 bent out and connected to the pcb instead of to the chip below.
-No other parts or changes are needed to upgrade a 128K unit to 256K.
+No other parts or changes are needed to upgrade a 128k unit to 256k.

 ![](REF/NODE_DATAPAC_256K_1.jpg)
 ![](REF/NODE_DATAPAC_256K_2.jpg)